Skip to content

 zagg can bundle a dispatch shard's inner read-chunks into one zarr ShardingCodec shard object instead of writing them as many independent regular chunk objects.
 This decouples the write/dispatch granularity (the unit a Lambda worker processes) from the read granularity (the small chunk a reader partial-decodes), without drowning the reader in millions of tiny objects at global/dense scale.

-It is opt-in (default off) and builds directly on chunk_inner — it changes only the storage form of the inner chunks, not the grid geometry.
+It builds directly on chunk_inner — it changes only the storage form of the inner chunks, not the grid geometry.
+For HEALPix grids it is the default whenever chunk_inner gives K > 1, on both store layouts (issue #215 flat, issue #236 hive); an explicit sharded: false opts out.
+For rectilinear grids it stays opt-in.

 How it relates to chunk_inner